8 Ways to Treat Your Bridesmaids Right (and Make Them Happy)

 Whether family or friends, there’s a reason you choose a certain group of women to be your bridesmaids—they’re your nearest and dearest.
 Though it’s easy to go a little bridezilla now and then—it’s your day, after all—keeping your cool will help maintain important relationships long after your vows are exchanged.
 Follow these simple guidelines to ensure your bridal party gets treated with the same love and respect they’re showing you by standing by your side.

-1. Choose wisely.
+1. Choose your group wisely.

-2. Introduce everyone.
+2. Introduce everyone early on.

-When it comes to bridesmaid dresses, one size rarely fits all.
+When it comes to bridesmaid dresses, one size does not fit all.
 If your party has a variety of body shapes or style preferences, explore the idea of doing a mix and match look, where you select a color and fabric and let them do the rest.
 Sites like Weddington Way streamline the shopping process by bringing the bride and her bridesmaids together in a private virtual showroom.
 You simply select your favorite styles, and then invite your bridesmaids to "like" and comment on the dresses you’ve chosen.
 Those on a budget can even opt to rent certain styles instead of purchasing to save money.

-4. Remember their “other” lives.
+4. Remember they have lives.

-5. Be gentle on their bank accounts.
+5. Be mindful of their bank accounts.

-6. Pick your battles.
+6. Set expectations and pick your battles.